0xpranay/solidity-notes/Security.md

-#### A few things to consider when developing smart contracts :
+## A few things to consider when developing smart contracts :

 1. Testing is more important.
-Using Remix to quicky prototype or just build something for fun is good, in fact Remix is awesome.
+Using Remix to quickly prototype or just build something for fun is good.
+In fact Remix is awesome to learn solidity syntax.
-2. But, when you want to build something serious for even for portfolio or create a Dapp/contract for contributing to a community, **testing is important**.
+2. But, when you want to build something serious for even for your portfolio or create a Dapp/contract for contributing to a community, **testing is important**.
 3. **Always use industry standard libraries like openzeppelin**.
 And still write tests, their library is tested but your extension code is not.
 4. Learn **Waffle testing**.
 Hardhat users, have a look at the `hardhat-waffle` library [here](https://hardhat.org/plugins/nomiclabs-hardhat-waffle.html).
 5. Use the `solidity-coverage` plugin.
 Good tests cover most of the code and cases.
 Use [this plugin](https://www.npmjs.com/package/solidity-coverage).